chiselko6/scrabble/README.md

 _Bonus_ squares multiply the number of points of the word, which was first placed onto it.
 So, if the player _PlayerA_ first inserted a word _word_ with letter _r_ to appear on a _bonus_ square with multiplier **3**, then he is awarded with **12** points.
 If after that player _PlayerB_ inserts another word _scrabble_ with _r_ at the same _bonus_ square, then he is awarded only with **7** points.

-In case a single word intersects with multiple bonuses, their values are summed together and result in the final bonus.
+In case a single word intersects multiple bonuses, their values are summed together and result in the final bonus.
 Thus, a single word _sun_ having letter _s_ at bonus **2** and _n_ at bonus **4** would result in **18** points.

 Additional bonus of **5** points is scored when a player places all his letters onto the board in a single move.